devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 # DBT Pipeline for Travel Data Analytics

 This project is designed for individuals looking to explore **DBT (Data Build Tool)**.
-I developed it to consolidate my understanding of DBT's core concepts and its seamless integration with Snowflake, to build scalable and efficient data transformation pipelines
+I have developed it to consolidate my understanding of DBT's core concepts and its seamless integration with Snowflake, to build scalable and efficient data transformation pipelines

 ### What is DBT?
 DBT is a powerful framework that helps us to write and organize SQL queries for data transformations.
 It also offers built-in documentation and testing features, helping us to track our data transformations and ensure data quality throughout the process.
 It doesn't provide its own storage but relies on a data warehouse, like Snowflake, to execute the queries and manage the data.